hiddify/hiddify.com/docs/app/index.md

 ---
 description: Welcome to the wiki page for the Hiddify project.
-title: Home
+title: App Docs
+weight: 2
 comments: false
 ---

-# Hiddify Docs
+# App Docs
 ## :material-home: Home

 Welcome to the wiki page for the Hiddify project.